swup/a11y-plugin/README.md

 - **Announce page visits** to screenreaders by reading the new page title
 - **Focus the main content area** after swapping out the content
+- **Skip animations** for users with a preference for reduced motion

 ## Installation